 The plan is available to all full-time employees of the Township.
-As part of its fiduciary role, the Township has an obligation of due care in selecting the third party administrator.
+As part of its fiduciary role, the Township has an obligation of due care in selecting the third-party administrator.

 Under the plan, employees may elect to defer a portion of their salaries and avoid paying taxes on the deferred portion until the withdrawal date.
 The deferred compensation amount is not available for withdrawal by employees until termination, retirement, death, or unforeseeable emergency.
-The Township contributes 5% of employees' salary, after a six-month waiting period, to the plan on behalf of all full-time administrative employees and Teamster members.
-For utility workers, the Township matches employee contributions to a maximum of 3%.
-During 2017, the Township and employees contributed approximately \$552,587 to the plan.
+During 2018, employees contributed approximately \$635,000 to the plan.

 During August of 2012, the Township established two 401(a) plans.
 The plans are available to the Township Manager and administrative employees.
-The plans were created to allow the Township Manager and administrative employees greater opportunity to maximize their deferred compensation contribution to the deferred compensation plan.
-During 2017, the Township contributed approximately \$362,000 to the plans.
+The plans were created to allow the Township Manager and other non-uniformed full-time employees greater opportunity to maximize their deferred compensation contribution to the deferred compensation plan.
+The Township contributes 5% of the employees' salary.
+During 2018, the Township contributed approximately \$409,000 to the 401(a) plans.